DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 A quick and dirty stroll through the data had given me a set of predictions for the coming season.
 But with knowledge of the domain, a few things just didn't look right..

 ### What is a Center?
 For starters, Anthony Davis is conspicuously missing.
 And this is because according to [basketball-reference](https://www.basketball-reference.com/players/d/davisan02.html#pbp::none) he actually spent 51% of his time at Power Forward.
 And because he's listed as a Power Forward he doesn't show up in the Centers-only dataset used.

-But problematically for us, voters had no such issue with calling him a Center.
+Problematically for us, voters had no such issue with calling him a Center.
 In fact, prior to this season he'd been named the best "Center" in the NBA __twice__.
+This in spite of the fact that he self-identifies as a Power Forward.

-And beyond this weirdness of voters having positional flexibility in voting, some other oddities arose in part because there have been Centers recently with historically unprecedented performances.
+Beyond this weirdness of voters having positional flexibility in voting, some other oddities arose in part because Centers recently have turned in historically unprecedented performances.

 ### Since when can a Center pass like this?
 Nikola Jokić is a problem.
-Not only in basketball slang sense, but also because if you look at the model's valuation of points and assists you can see there is simply _no point of reference_ for Jokić's __7.3__ assists per game.
+Not only in basketball slang sense meaning he has to be respected on the court, but also because he confounds any model based on historical data.
+Looking at a partial dependence plot for the Centers-Only model, you can see there is simply _no point of reference_ for Jokić's __7.3__ assists per game.

 ![Graph](/img/PTS_AST.png){: .center-block :}

 No Center in the history of basketball has ever before breathed that rarified air.
-It isn't all that surprising then that my original model significantly underestimates how voters value what he contributes to his team.
-He's facilitating the offense in a way no "big man" ever has.
+Then it isn't all that surprising my original model significantly underestimates how voters value what he contributes.
+He's facilitating offense in a way no "big man" ever has.

 ### S p a r s e    D a t a
 Furthermore, two huge factors in the accuracy of predictions are the amount and quality of historical reference data.
 There is only one spot available for a Center on each All-NBA Team, so we have precious-little data to work with.
 60 award winners over a 20 year period simply isn't enough data for the model to learn from.
 It can give you reasonable predictions, correctly identifying the top seven vote recipients.
 But only after accounting for Davis and Jokić does it order them correctly.